-The forward-looking information in the MD&A includes, but is not limited to, statements regarding LDC's base distribution revenue, the Corporation's plans to borrow funds to finance the investment in LDC's infrastructure, the impact of current economic conditions and financial market volatility on the Corporation's results of operations, performance, business prospects and opportunities, the potential transfer of street lighting activities from TH Energy, the outcome of outstanding proceedings before the OEB, the estimated fair value of the Corporation's investments, the effect of changes in interest rates on future revenue requirements, and the Corporation's conversion to IFRS.
+The forward-looking information in the MD&A includes, but is not limited to, statements regarding LDC's base distribution revenue, the Corporation's plans to borrow funds to finance the investment in LDC's infrastructure, the impact of current economic conditions and financial market volatility on the Corporation's results of operations, performance, business prospects and opportunities, the potential transfer of street lighting activities from TH Energy, the outcome of outstanding proceedings before the OEB, the estimated fair value of the Corporation's conversion to IFRS.
 The statements that make up the forward-looking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, the level of interest rates, the Corporation's ability to borrow, the fair market value of the Corporation's investments, and the impact of IFRS on the Corporation's Consolidated Financial Statements.